The World's First Carbon-Neutral Tower Company

 Bird Nest Checklist

 We also recognize that birds often use towers as artificial trees and create nesting areas on wireless infrastructure.
 We have, with participation and input from various federal and state wildlife agencies, established a comprehensive policy on how to manage and maintain sites with active bird nests that account for species, seasons and even the type of tower.
-Our Bird Nest Checklist ensures that our sites perform to our standards – and those of our customers – and that any animals nearby are minimally disturbed.
+Our Bird Nest Checklist confirms that our sites perform to our standards – and those of our customers – that any animals nearby are minimally disturbed.

 Wildlife Safety Measures

 Our wildlife safety measures go beyond the tops of our towers, extending all the way down to the land that our sites sit on.
 We make every effort not to disturb any wildlife habitats when we deploy and manage infrastructure.
-Our firm has a comprehensive set of policies in place, developed by our professionals in conjunction with environmental scientists and wildlife conservationists, to ensure every species throughout the United States, from mammals and birds to reptiles and even insects, are protected whenever their habitat overlaps with any current or future Vertical Bridge site.
+Our firm has a comprehensive set of policies in place, developed by our professionals in conjunction with environmental scientists and wildlife conservationists.
+These policies ensure every species throughout the United States, from mammals and birds to reptiles and even insects, are protected whenever their habitat overlaps with any current or future Vertical Bridge site.